 To make a double infused (and more powerful) oil, take your freshly strained oil and repeat the process with a new batch of dried flowers.

-Now, we’re ready to make our salve!
+Once the oil is finished infusing, we’re ready to make our salve!

 - diaper rash